-Correlation and Path Coefficient Studies in Garlic (Allium sativum L.)
+Correlation and Path Coefficient Studies on bulb yield contributing traits in Garlic (Allium sativum L.)

 Abstract

-In order to understand the relationship among the different horticultural and yield traits in garlic, a study with 20 promising lines was carried out at Experimental Farm of Horticultural Research and Training Station, and Krishi Vigyan Kendra, Kandaghat.
+In order to understand the relationship among the different horticultural and yield traits in garlic, a study with 20 promising lines were carried out at Experimental Farm of Horticultural Research and Training Station, and Krishi Vigyan Kendra, Kandaghat.
 The experiment was laid down in a Randomized Complete Block Design (RCBD) with three replications.
-The association between various phenological, morphological, yield-contributing, and quality traits was studied using correlation and path coefficient analysis.
+The association between various phenological, morphological, yield-contributing, and quality traits were studied using correlation and path coefficient analysis.
 The results from correlation analysis indicated that the traits such as equatorial diameter, total soluble solids, clove weight, clove breadth, number of leaves per plant, days to maturity, plant height, dry matter, leaf length, neck thickness and number of cloves per bulb were significantly associated with bulb yield in a positive manner.
 In addition, path analysis suggested that the bulb equatorial diameter had the greatest direct impact on bulb weight, the strong positive and direct effect of bulb weight resulted in a positive association with yield.
-Therefore, the results inferred that emphasis should be given on traits i.e., equatorial diameter, number of leaves per plant, days to maturity, plant height, dry matter, and neck thickness in making direct selection for improvement of bulb yield in garlic.
+Therefore, the results inferred that emphasis should be given on equatorial diameter, number of leaves per plant, days to maturity, plant height, dry matter, and neck thickness traits in making direct selection for improvement of bulb yield in garlic.

-Keywords : Allium sativum L., genotypes, character association studies, yield & yield related traits
+Keywords : Allium sativum, genotypes, character association studies, yield & yield related traits Allium sativum growth traits,garlic yield traits,correlation,path coefficient analysis.

 Introduction

-Garlic (Allium sativum L.) is the second most frequently cultivated crop after onion.
+Garlic (Allium sativum L.) is the second most frequently cultivated(flavour) crop after onion(source).
 It is an asexually propagated crop and a member of the Amaryllidaceae family.
-Garlic (2n = 16) is an herbaceous annual bulb crop native to Central Asia and is well known for its medicinal properties.
-In current scenario, garlic is grown across the globe and United States of America, China, India, Spain, Korea, and Egypt are main producers.
+Garlic (2n = 16) is an herbaceous annual bulb crop native to Central Asia and is well known for its medicinal properties(source).
+In current scenario, garlic is grown across the globe and United States of America, China, India, Spain, Korea, and Egypt are main producers(source).
 India is the world's second-largest producer of garlic and among the Indian states, Madhya Pradesh, Gujarat, Orissa, Rajasthan, Uttar Pradesh, and Maharashtra is leading garlic producing states (NHB, 2021-22).
 In terms of area, garlic is ranked fifth among vegetable crops in India (Patidar et al. 2018).In India, the crop was cultivated over an area of 3,85,324 hectares with production of 3164.63 thousand tons during the year 2021-22.
 However, the average garlic productivity varies considerably among states, and it ranged from 4.38 to 7.91 t/ha in 2017–18 (NHRDF, 2020).

 Understanding the relationships between various components and their respective contributions has immense value in selection.
 Yield is a highly complex polygenic trait which controlled by many genes at genetic level and is dependent on a number of attributing traits.
 According to Pandey et al. (2021), execution of a successful selection program requires an understanding of the relationship between yield and its related contributing traits.
 In this regard, to increase the potential of garlic varieties for bulb yield, it is important to understand the relationship between different plant characters (Ranjitha et al. 2018).
 Additionally, knowing the direct and indirect effects of various traits on yield would be very helpful in determining the magnitude of association (Kumar et al. 2017).